alainwolf/roll.urown.net/server/network.rst

 Here is how to add a new IP addresses on the fly, without restarting the service.

 ..  note::
-    If the newly addded address is not added in the :file:`/etc/network/interfaces` it will be lost after system reboot.
+    If the newly added address is not added in the :file:`/etc/network/interfaces` it will be lost after system reboot.

 Add IPv4 address::